 - Current and future VLBI facilities and international cooperation

 Moreover, the meeting will also focus on the role of EVN on:

 - Future multi-wavelength and multi-messenger astronomy including high angular-resolution astronomy at other wavelengths

 A CASA-VLBI tutorial has been organized by JIVE for the late afternoon of October 11th, 2018 (15:30h to 18:30h).
-Separate registration will be required soon for interested participants.
+Separate registration is required for interested participants through this registration form.

 The weather and the city environment in Granada is typically excellent for the period selected for the conference.
 A number of social activities have been organized, including (among others) a welcome reception at Nazari Palace "Cuarto Real de Santo Domingo" (October 7th, evening), a visit to the historic Alhambra palaces and gardens (October 9th, evening), a visit to the IRAM 30m millimeter Radiotelescope or other alternative activities (October 10th, afternoon), and the conference dinner in the historic rooms of Palacio de Santa Paula (previously the Santa Paula Convent and the Casa Morisca, in the XVI and XII centuries, respectively, in October 10th, evening).